jsebastiane/miner_app/README.md

 # Technology Used

 This app was written 100% in Kotlin
-It was oringally developed with XML but was updated to Jetpack Compose in the latest version It makes use of the following:
+It was oringally developed with Views but was updated to Jetpack Compose in the latest version It makes use of the following:

 -> Jetpack Compose<br />